EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Ghrian.md

 The native races of Geansaidh are:
 - [Nadur elves](Elf#^7a543b)

+___

 ## Faasail
 The Faasail is a barren rocky world covered in cracks that still glow with residual arcane energy.

+Once Faasail once was a habitable world with a different name that was lost to history.